apache/mxnet/docs/tutorials/python/mnist.md

 ## Convolutional Neural Networks

 Note that the fully-connected layer simply reshapes the image into a vector during training.
-It ignores the spatial information that pixels are correlated on both horizontal and vertical dimensions.
-The convolutional layer aims to improve this drawback by using a more structural weight *W*.
-Instead of simply matrix-matrix multiplication, it uses 2-D convolution to obtain the output.
+It ignores the fact that pixels are spatially correlated on both horizontal and vertical dimensions.
+The convolutional layer aims to address this drawback by using a more structured weight *W* representation.
+Instead of doing a simple matrix-matrix multiplication, it uses 2-D convolution to obtain the output.

 Besides the convolutional layer, another major change of the convolutional neural network is the adding of pooling layers.
 A pooling layer reduce a *n x m* patch into a single value to make the network less sensitive to the spatial location.

-The following codes define a convolutional neural network called LeNet:
+The following code defines a convolutional neural network called LeNet:

 ```python
 data = mx.sym.var('data')